 The court held against the minority member on the grounds that the NY LLCL provides clear default rules that act as an Operating Agreement where none has been adopted.
 The default rule for amending an Operating Agreement contained in NY LLCL § 402 allows for the amendment of the Operating Agreement by the vote of a majority in interest.
 Therefore, two out of three members could adopt the Operating Agreement that imposed new obligations upon all members so long as those two members owned a majority interest in the LLC.

-Despite the glimmer of hope, handed to the plaintiff in Yu, the court’s ruling is far from final and the facts of the case are egregious—involving blatant actions specifically formulated to disenfranchise the minority member.
-Minority members should not read into this ruling a willingness of the courts to protect their minority interest.
-The NY LLCL and New York courts as a general rule protect the rights of majority members to amend Operating Agreements without the consent of—and even at the peril of—minority members so long as the amendment provision contained in the Operating Agreement is followed.
+Despite the glimmer of hope handed to the plaintiff in Yu, the court’s ruling is far from final, and the facts of the case are egregious—involving blatant actions specifically formulated to disenfranchise the minority member.
+Minority members should not read into this ruling a willingness of the courts to protect their minority interests.
+The NY LLCL and New York courts, as a general rule, protect the rights of majority members to amend Operating Agreements without the consent of—and even at the peril of—minority members so long as the amendment provision contained in the Operating Agreement is followed.
 Minority members must take particular care to ensure that the rights contained in the Operating Agreement are sufficiently protected themselves by an equally protective amendment provision.

 Written by Austin P. Judkins, Esq.

 Austin is an attorney in Boylan Code’s Business and Corporate Finance group.
-He concentrates his practice in entity selection and formation, and business transactions.
+He concentrates his practice on entity selection and formation and business transactions.

 This article was published in The Daily Record.